 The thing is – people buy them!

 I really like eBay.
-There are so many things that I’ve been able to pick up on the cheap and I’ve been able to use it time and time again to get rid of my old stuff that I no longer want.
-One man’s rubbish is another man’s treasure certainly rings true here as people love using these little tubes for arts and crafts, for plating seeds and even to make their own Christmas crackers.
+There are so many things that I’ve been able to pick up on the cheap and I’ve been able to use it time and time again to get rid of the old stuff that I no longer want.
+One man’s rubbish is another man’s treasure certainly rings true here as people love using these little tubes for arts and crafts, for planting seeds and even to make their own Christmas crackers.

 The toilet roll tubes do sell as well.
 Not all of them and not at first but they do sell.